stanley-gu/standardsCh/chapter.md

 ## Ontologies

 The MIRIAM guidelines state that a model's constituents must be unambiguously annotated.
-The value of any kind of data is greatly enhanced when it exists in a form that allows it to be integrated with other data.
-Thus, a common language is necessary for different models that may describe the same physical entity or biological process.
+The value of any kind of data is greatly enhanced when it can be easily integrated and interpreted by other systems or third parties.
+Thus, a common language is necessary for different models to describe the same physical entity or biological process.
 One approach to integration is through the annotation of multiple bodies of data using common controlled and structured vocabularies or "ontologies".

 One of the most successful examples of the use of a biomedical ontology, measured by both the number of users and its reach across different subdomains